hexernetwork/harborguessr/README.md

 # Finnish Harbor Guesser

 An interactive game to learn about Finnish harbors and marinas.
+Additionally showcases an impressive implementation of a single Supabase client, eliminating the need for session or local storage for authentication.

 ## Features